 You may examine any of the above-mentioned plan documents, without charge, at the office of the plan administrator.
-If you would like a copy of any of them for yourself, you may obtain one at up to \$.25 per page by writing to the plan administrator.
+If you would like a copy of any of them for yourself, you may obtain one by writing to the plan administrator.
+The plan administrator may make a reasonable charge for the copies.